microsoft/nni/docs/en_US/Tutorial/HowToUseDocker.rst

 then you can enter ``nni/examples/trials`` to start an experiment.

-After you prepare NNI's environment, you can start a new experiment using the ``nnictl`` command. `See here <QuickStart>`__.
+After you prepare NNI's environment, you can start a new experiment using the ``nnictl`` command. `See here <QuickStart.rst>`__.

 Using Docker on a remote platform
 ---------------------------------

-NNI supports starting experiments in `remoteTrainingService <../TrainingService/RemoteMachineMode>`__\ , and running trial jobs on remote machines.
+NNI supports starting experiments in `remoteTrainingService <../TrainingService/RemoteMachineMode.rst>`__\ , and running trial jobs on remote machines.
 As Docker can start an independent Ubuntu system as an SSH server, a Docker container can be used as the remote machine in NNI's remote mode.

 Step 1: Setting a Docker environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^